 In addition to regular Sunday morning classes, our program includes worship, special Sundays, holiday celebrations, and multigenerational activities.

 Nursery care is provided from 9:30 – 11:50 A.M.

 Please register your child(ren) before bringing them to Nursery or RE.
 You can download a Registration Form and bring it with you on a Sunday.
 Registration will take place before the 10:00 service throughout September.
 Newcomers may register their children at the RE office throughout the year.
 Visitors, if you are bringing a child to the nursery or to RE and the child is in the 2nd grade or younger, please go to the RE window in the lobby for a Visitor Information Sheet.

 Nursery: Child Care provided by paid staff.

-- A story based on UU themes, with reflection time and coaching on cooperative play.
+- A story based program based on UU themes, with reflection time and coaching on cooperative play.

 - This group will first create among themselves a religious community and then learn about and visit other places of worship.

 - Seventh and Eighth Grade -Our Whole Lives (OWL)

 - This year-long program is a positive, comprehensive and age-appropriate education program that promotes sexual well-being.
 Facilitators are specially trained.
 Children and families have an orientation at the beginning of the year.

 - The Senior High group have some long standing traditions–organizing a service project, designing and presenting a Sunday morning worship service as well as informal discussions.
 In March, they will be hosting a social con (3-day conference for learning, socializing, group building and worship for UU youth in our District and Eastern Canada.)